 Meckel’s diverticulum – During the early embryonic period, the embryo consists of 3 layers – mesoblast, endoblast, and ectoblast.
 All these sheets converge anteriorly towards the umbilicus in a simultaneous manner.
 The midgut communicates with the umbilicus via the vitelline canal (omphalomesenteric canal), which disappears at the 10th week of embryonic life when the loops reintegrate into the abdomen.
-The partial persistence of this channel is Meckel’s diverticulum.
+The partial persistence of this channel is [Meckel’s diverticulum].
 It is rare and found in less than 4% of the population.
-It most often remains asymptomatic and is only diagnosed incidentally.
-Even when complications occur such as – gastrointestinal bleeding, intestinal obstruction, and intestinal intussusception.
+It most often remains asymptomatic and is only diagnosed incidentally even when complications occur such as – gastrointestinal bleeding, intestinal obstruction, and intestinal intussusception.
 In addition to Meckel’s diverticulitis, perforation, umbilical fistula, and tumor degeneration.

 Introduction To The Disease

 Meckel’s diverticulum is the partial persistence of the omphalomesenteric canal.
 Common congenital disability of the gastrointestinal tract with a slight male predominance.
 It is rare and encountered by 2–4% of the population.
 Meckel’s diverticulum is usually asymptomatic and only diagnosed incidentally or when complications arise.
 However, they are not common in adults.
 The diagnosis of bowel obstruction due to Meckel’s diverticulum can be suggested preoperatively.
-It is either on abdominal ultrasound, technetium-99m scintigraphy, abdominal computed tomography, or magnetic resonance imaging (MRI).
+It is on abdominal ultrasound, technetium-99m scintigraphy, abdominal computed tomography, or magnetic resonance imaging (MRI).

 Mechanical occlusion is the most common complication in adults; it represents 24 to 53%.
 It is often an occlusion with a variable mechanism – volvulus, intussusception, fixation of the diverticulum at the umbilicus, or any other point of the abdomen.
 The frequency of complications is slightly higher in men.
-In the case presented, it is a man who offered a hail volvulus.
+In the case presented, a man offered a hail volvulus.
 The location of Meckel’s diverticulum varies between 10 and 100 cm about the valve of Bauhin in 50% of cases, and its dimensions are on average 2cm in diameter and 5cm in length.
 The diverticula consist of a mucous heterotopia, gastric type in 23-60% of cases; it may be pancreatic-type mucosa.